-Many suburbs along Wellington’s south coast have a blue line painted across roads and footpaths.
+Many areas across the Wellington region have a blue line painted across roads and footpaths.
 The blue lines show the safe places to evacuate to if there is a long or strong earthquake.
 That is an earthquake that lasts longer than a minute or one that is too strong to easily stand up in.

 If you live, work or visit the coast, know where the blue lines are and how fast you can get there by foot.

 If you feel an earthquake that is either longer than a minute OR strong enough that it’s hard to stand up THEN get to high ground (past the blue line), as soon as the shaking stops!